The Prophetic Psalm 83

 10. Ashshur (Iraq and Syria)

-Modern-day Israel is surrounded by enemies who conspire together to destroy her from the day she declared independance.
+The State of Israel is surrounded by enemies who conspire together to destroy her from the day she declared independence.
 This possible second layer of prophecy of the ten horns in Revelation is to be seen in the context of scenario in which eventually the whole world will summon to wage war against Israel.
-There are, however, two countries in the list of Psalm 83 Conspiracy, Egypt and Jordan, that are in official peace and yet they are sworn enemies of Israel.
+There are, however, two countries in the list of Psalm 83, Egypt and Jordan, that are in official peace with Israel and yet they are her sworn enemies.

 ISIS started their bloody takeover campaigns in parts of Iraq and Syria.